soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 ### Long Short Term Memory (LSTM)

-RNNs keep context in their hidden state.
+RNNs keep context in their hidden state (which can be seen as memory).
 However, classical recurrent networks forget context very fast.
 They take into account very few words from the past while doing prediction.
 Here is an example of a language modelling problem that requires longer-term memory.

 > I bought an apple ...
 I am eating the _____

 The probability of the word `apple` should be much higher than any other edible like `banana` or `spaghetti`, because the previous sentence mentioned that you bought an `apple`.
 Furthermore, any edible is a much better fit than non-edibles like `car`, or `cat`.

-Long Short Term Memory (LSTM) units try to address the problem of such long-term dependencies.
+Long Short Term Memory (LSTM) [6] units try to address the problem of such long-term dependencies.
 LSTM has multiple gates that act as a differentiable RAM memory.
 Access to memory cells is guarded by `update`, and `forget` gates.
 Information stored in memory cells is available to the LSTM for a much longer time than in a classical RNN, which allows the model to make more context-aware predictions.
 An LSTM unit is shown in Figure 6.

 ![LSTM](NLP-lstm.png)

-Figure 6: Illustration of an LSTM unit from Srivistava et. al. (2015).
+Figure 6: Illustration of an LSTM unit from Srivistava et. al. [8].
 The input gate controls the amount of current input to be remembered, the output gate controls the amount of the current memory to be given as output to the next stage, and the erase gate controls what part of the memory cell is erased and retained in the current time step.

 An exact understanding of how LSTM works is unclear, and is a topic of contemporary research.
 However, it is known that LSTM outperforms conventional RNNs on many tasks.

 ## Torch + cuDNN + cuBLAS: Implementing ConvNets and Recurrent Nets efficiently

-Torch is a scientific computing framework with packages for neural networks and optimization (among hundreds of others).
-It is based on the Lua language, which is similar to javascript and is treated as a wrapper for optimized C/C++ and CUDA C++ code.
+[Torch](http://torch.ch) is a scientific computing framework with packages for neural networks and optimization (among hundreds of others).
+It is based on the Lua language, which is similar to javascript and is treated as a wrapper for optimized C/C++ and CUDA code.

-At the core of torch is a powerful tensor library similar to [Numpy](http://www.numpy.org).
+At the core of Torch is a powerful tensor library similar to [Numpy](http://www.numpy.org).
 The Torch tensor library has both CPU and GPU backends.
 The neural networks package in torch implements *modules*, which are different kinds of neuron layers, and *containers*, which can have several modules within them.
 Modules are like lego blocks, and can be plugged together to form complicated neural networks.

 Each module implements a function and it's derivative.
 This makes it easy to calculate the derivative of any neuron in the network with respect to the *objective function* of the network (via the [chain rule](http://en.wikipedia.org/wiki/Chain_rule)).
 The objective function is simply a mathematical formula to calculate how well a model is doing on the given task.
 Usually, the smaller the objective, the better the model performs.